- Access expires at

 The URL of an offer is the link to a premium content that you offer.
 Even if content is published in multiple places, only one "landing URL" is stored in the platform.

-- User fingerprint
+- Viewer fingerprint

 The technology (feature) that detects and prevents fraudulent behaviour.
-Fingerprinting it analyzes the trove of information sent automatically by devices that can statistically identify users.
+Fingerprinting it analyzes the trove of information sent automatically by devices that can statistically identify viewers.
 Every customer has their unique 'fingerprint' in the system.
 We can tell based upon it who and when/how many times someone has accessed the content.